g0rbe/CEH/01_Introduction.md

 **Payload**: Payload is the part of an exploit code that performs the intended malicious action, such as destroying, creating backdoors, and hijacking computer.

-**Zero-Day Attack**: An attack that exploits computer application vulnerabilities before the software developer releases a patch fot the vulnerability.
+**Zero-Day Attack**: An attack that exploits computer application vulnerabilities before the software developer releases a patch for the vulnerability.

 **Daisy Chaining**: It involves gaining access to one network and/or computer and then using the same information to gain access to multiple networks and computers that contain desirable information.